 Qualified engineers and developers are high in demand and low in supply, making them a very valuable asset.

-The desperation for employers to recruit and hire qualified engineers and developers turns them into the seller and candidates into the buyer.
+The desperation for employers to recruit and hire qualified engineers and developers turns the employer into the seller and candidate into the buyer.
 These guys are getting offers from numerous companies and hounded by countless recruiters.

 So now the question becomes, what can your company offer in order to make an impression and stand out in the candidate’s mind?
 Here are a few ideas: